 The settlement was approved this morning by Judge Jeremy Fogel of the U.S. District Court in San Jose.
 About 35 members of the Santa Cruz-based collective and their attorneys were in the courtroom.
 The attorney for the federal government conducted his part by phone.

 Uelmen said the case doesn't have "precedent value" for the rest of the country.
-"But we can point to this case if
+"But we can point to this case if there's any further interference with our clients," he said.
+"What this case represents is a commitment that federal policy will be followed."

 That policy was announced by U.S. Attorney General Eric Holder, who issued an order that said the federal government would target medical marijuana distributors only where they violate both state and federal laws.